stericishere/Obsidian-notes/💎 003 GEMS/032 Evergreen/00 Programming/Consensus as a Fundamental Problem.md

 ---
 banner: "[[Notes-2.jpg]]"
 creation date: 2025-08-12 00:04
+aliases:
-aliases: Consensus as a Fundamental Problem
+  - Consensus as a Fundamental Problem
+tags:
-tag: 👨‍💻
+  - 👨‍💻
 type: l4
 ---
 # Consensus as a Fundamental Problem